The issues may derive from lack of experience, incorrect choice of tools, and/or poor supervision.

 While, as Fred Dupriest mentioned in his publication “Thus, The Lowly Stabilizer”, the low hanging fruit is in keeping the bit on bottom, avoid trips instigated by vibration related premature drillstring component failures.
 This is one way to improve performance and efficiency.
 Until someone is willing to buck the trend, stand up and be counted, nothing will change.

 We are all aware of the damaging effects of drill string vibration and its costly effect on performance.
 However, until we can identify the source of the problem we cannot fix it.
-We need to deploy the readily available shock and vibration sensors currently on the market, to obtain a better understand of drillstring behaviour and, as a result, where and how best to stabilize it.
+We need to deploy the readily available shock and vibration sensors currently on the market, to obtain a better understanding of drillstring behaviour and, as a result, where and how best to stabilize it.
 Sensors deployed in the MWD alone do not give us the full picture as the MWD is typically stabilized above and below the tool.
 We need to monitor other critical areas of the drillstring to get a better, more thorough understanding.

 If you are a service provider, try explaining this to the operators drilling manager, he will most likely ask you who is going to pay for the additional costs.
 At a time when some operators refuse to pay for vibration related damage.
 One way or another, we all pay the costs.